 A little Bounce in today’s Road Show – I’m in my way

-Still I’m doing as I please
+Still I’m doing as I please.

 Today was a day for exploring two adjoining neighborhoods – Parque das Naçoes and Marvila.
 If you recognize the former as the home to Estação Oriente, the Bordallo II Cat, and the Oceanarium and think that we’ve been there, you’re correct on all points.
-However, although I’d already been all of those places, I hadn’t really explored the neighborhood any further and while I was (and remain) fairly certain that a more permanent return to Lisboa will find me settled in the same Baixa neighborhood where I’d spent this temporary stay, I didn’t want to dismiss out of hand other possibilities the city may offer.
+However, although I’d already been all of those places, I hadn’t really explored the neighborhood any further and, while I was (and remain), fairly certain that a more permanent return to Lisboa will find me settled in the same Baixa-Pombalina neighborhood where I’d spent this temporary stay, I didn’t want to dismiss out of hand other possibilities the city may offer.

 Looking at the screen capture from Google Maps, you can see that the highlighted neighborhoods of Parque das Naçoes and Marvila are more or less adjacent